PoiXson/VitalCore-mirror/readme.txt

-pxnPluginLib - Common utilities and tools for Bukkit/Spigot plugins
+VitalCore - Common utilities and tools for PaperMC plugins

 This plugin is a library required by other PoiXson plugins.

 * TPS monitoring - a more accurate method, maybe too accurate
-* Update checker - checks spigotmc.org for plugin updates
+* Update checker - checks hangar.papermc.io for plugin updates
 * BlockPlotter   - api for laying out a structure in text then placing the blocks
 * TreePopulator  - api for creating custom trees